 5. “We’ve found that X is a common source of pain for our customers.
 How do you feel about it?”

-Example answer: “We’re getting the hang of social media.
+Example client answer: “We’re getting the hang of social media.
 Our content gets a response.
 It’s just hard finding time for it each week.”

 Shift Your Pain Point Discovery Strategy